migueldeicaza/mlist/README.md

 # Using it.

-To compile use the `make' command, you will need a recent version of Gtk# (CVS at the time of this writing), the default test program will load a file in the current directory called `mbox.ev-summary' which is a Camel summary file for mbox files (I took this from my Evolution setup).
+To compile use the `make` command, you will need a recent version of Gtk# (CVS at the time of this writing), the default test program will load a file in the current directory called `mbox.ev-summary` which is a Camel summary file for mbox files (I took this from my Evolution setup).

 You can provide your own model, but using the default, and